farhadjalali/meta-fact/docs/introduction.md

  In combination with RxJs, I used [Redux](https://redux.js.org/) as a simple, yet efficient solution, which helps medium and large-scale projects to manage the state.

- ## Testing
+ ## Automated Tests
- - To cover more parts of the project in a short time, I have used Cypress for E2E testing with two scenarios as samples.
+ To cover more parts of the project with less codes, I have used **Cypress** for end-to-end testing with two scenarios as samples.
 To run the tests, please first start the application, and then run the command: `npm run test:open` or `npm run test:e2e`.

  ## Code quality
  EsLint and SonarQube are used to check the code quality and security.
 To run the SonarQube, please setup SonarQube service first, then run the command: `npm run sonar`.